Yesterday I mentioned the same problem coming up repeatedly. Some couples argue about the same issue for years, never finding a solution.

 If you think you have issues behind the issues, work on digging those up yourself, or with the help of a trained third-party.
 Get a good understanding and needed healing before you address the issues with your wife.

 If you think she has issues behind the issues, realise you are shooting in the dark.
 Suggesting to her that her real problem is such and such will most likely make things worse.
 Your best choice it to try to build her up where you think she has fears.
-If you can show her you do not think what others have thought in the past, she may relax.
+If you can show her you don’t think what others have thought in the past, she may relax.
 If she relaxes, she may be able to see and deal with the real issue.